sahilbagde1/Playwright_Automation/README.md

 - ⚡ Fun fact **I have a good sense of humour**

+- **Playwright Automation Capabilities**
+Resilient • No flaky tests
+Auto-wait.
+Playwright waits for elements to be actionable prior to performing actions.
+It also has a rich set of introspection events.
+The combination of the two eliminates the need for artificial timeouts - a primary cause of flaky tests.
+Web-first assertions.
+Playwright assertions are created specifically for the dynamic web.
+Checks are automatically retried until the necessary conditions are met.
+Tracing.
+Configure test retry strategy, capture execution trace, videos and screenshots to eliminate flakes.
+No trade-offs • No limits
+Browsers run web content belonging to different origins in different processes.
+Playwright is aligned with the architecture of the modern browsers and runs tests out-of-process.
+This makes Playwright free of the typical in-process test runner limitations.
+Multiple everything.
+Test scenarios that span multiple tabs, multiple origins and multiple users.
+Create scenarios with different contexts for different users and run them against your server, all in one test.
+Trusted events.
+Hover elements, interact with dynamic controls and produce trusted events.
+Playwright uses real browser input pipeline indistinguishable from the real user.
+Test frames, pierce Shadow DOM.
+Playwright selectors pierce shadow DOM and allow entering frames seamlessly.
+Full isolation • Fast execution
+Browser contexts.
+Playwright creates a browser context for each test.
+Browser context is equivalent to a brand new browser profile.
+This delivers full test isolation with zero overhead.
+Creating a new browser context only takes a handful of milliseconds.
+Log in once.
+Save the authentication state of the context and reuse it in all the tests.
+This bypasses repetitive log-in operations in each test, yet delivers full isolation of independent tests.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/sahil bagde" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="sahil bagde" height="30" width="40" /></a>